The Coating on Your Organic Fruit: What Is Apeel, and Should You Be Concerned?

 What’s in Apeel?
 And Why Can’t You Wash It Off?

-It’s meant to stay.
-Designed to withstand water, handling, and your best efforts.
+It’s meant to withstand rinsing, handling, and the journey from warehouse to your kitchen.

 The Lie of Freshness

-We’ve accepted that supermarket beauty is often just makeup.
+We’ve learned that grocery-store beauty is often part presentation, part preservation.

 But Isn’t It About Preventing Food Waste?